 Prepayment is required to finalize the booking.
 The workshop is weather-dependent.
 If I (or you) need to cancel you’ll be refunded 100% for the workshop or offered rain check.
 If you’ve come from out of town and are staying in the local lodging options, if weather becomes an issue, we’ll try to reschedule before your stay ends.
 Unfortunately, I can’t guarantee weather cooperation.
 I would refund the workshop costs but not your accommodations cost or travel expenses.

-An Introduction on Making Handmade Watercolor Paint
+An Introduction to Making Handmade Watercolor Paint from Scratch

 Join me for a day of rock-smashing fun!
 Spend the day making watercolor paints by hand from the rock to the finished paint.
 If you’d like to be notified of future workshops, join my mailing list and be sure to check off the “Workshops” special interest group.

 - Where: Meet at the Wild Ozark gate (I’ll email address to participants)